duncan/dev/public/deutschland/berlin/oberschulzentrum-wedding.md

 title: Oberschulzentrum Wedding (OSW)
 type: photo
 photo: oberschulzentrum-wedding.jpg
+og-image: oberschulzentrum-wedding-social.jpg
+description: Not far from where I live in Berlin, there’s an abandoned school building that always catches my eye.
 ---

 Not far from where I live in Berlin, there’s an abandoned school building from the 1970s that catches my eye every time I walk by it.
 Designed by Pysall, Jensen, and Stahrenberg, it’s now [a listed building with a future that’s still uncertain][eflux].
 I’d love to see it become a school again.